godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 At the beginning of the next engagement, the target Behemoth is surprised X, where X is 1 for every 2 *Plan* actions affecting the area.
 ##### Improvise
 *Exploration, Plan*
 Instead of a well-thought-out plan, you choose to wing it when the fighting starts.
+Make a *hard Resolve* test.
+You can only take this activity if there are no other *Plan* actions being taken in a given area.
+***Critical Success:***
+***Success:*** Nothing.
+***Failure:*** Nothing.
+***Critical Failure:*** At the beginning of the next engagement, roll a d6.
+Your hunting party has the corresponding condition for the first round:
+- 1-2: Offenseless
+- 3-4: Defenseless
+- 5-6: Immobile
 ##### Scout
 The scout ventures out ahead or behind their hunting party.
 This could be to watch for prowling Behemoths, or to lay an ambush for a routed Behemoth, or even to find the best angle of attack on its lair.
 The League recommends characters with high Move traits to be a scout, since it requires being out and away from the hunting party.
 ***Exploration Activities***